accellionapis/api-guide/source/includes/_commonactions.md

     "Authorization": "Bearer {access_token}".format(access_token=access_token)
 }

-# initiate Upload
+To initiate Upload
 file_size = os.path.getsize(upload_file_path)
 file_name = os.path.basename(upload_file_path)

-# calculate the number of chunks to be uploaded in sequence
-total_num_of_chunks = file_size // chunk_size
+To calculate the number of chunks to be uploaded in sequence total_num_of_chunks = file_size // chunk_size

-# e.g. 7 // 2 = 3.
+For e.g. 7 // 2 = 3.
 But the actual number of chunks should be 4 [2, 2, 2, 1]
 if file_size % chunk_size:
     total_num_of_chunks += 1

-# min number of chunks is 0 even though file size is 0
-if total_num_of_chunks == 0:
+For min number of chunks is 0 even though file size is 0 if total_num_of_chunks == 0:
     total_num_of_chunks = 1